GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/941JrBrs0T1fEv6YoLub.png", alt="Console panel showing the result of `palette[10].r`", width="800", height="325" %}

-Let’s resume execution a few times and we can see how the inner `x` is changing as well – either by looking in the **Scope** view again, adding the variable name to the watch list, evaluating it in the console, or by hovering over the variable in the source code:
+Let's resume execution a few times and we can see how the inner `x` is changing as well – either by looking in the **Scope** view again, adding the variable name to the watch list, evaluating it in the console, or by hovering over the variable in the source code: